microsoft/msrflute/_sources/launch.rst.txt

     conda create -n FLUTE python==3.8
     pip install -r requirements.txt

-You will also need some MPI runtime such as OpenMPI (on Linux) or MS-MPI (on Windows).
-There is no setup.py as FLUTE is not currently distributed as a package, but instead meant to run from the root of the repository.
+FLUTE uses torch.distributed API as its main communication backbone, supporting three buil-in backends.
+For more information please refer to [Distributed Communication Package](https://pytorch.org/docs/stable/distributed.html).
+Therefore, we highly suggest to use NCCL backend for distributed GPU training and Gloo for distributed CPU training.
+There is no `setup.py` as FLUTE is not currently distributed as a package, but instead meant to run from the root of the repository.

 After this initial setup you can use your data for launching a local run.
 However the following instructions will be adapted to run ``nlg_gru`` task.
 For running this example, you need to first download and preprocess the data.
 Instructions can be found `here`_.
 Once the data is available you can run FLUTE from root as follows:

 .. code:: bash

-    mpiexec -n 3 python e2e_trainer.py -dataPath ./testing/mockup -outputPath scratch -config testing/configs/hello_world_local.yaml -task nlg_gru
+    python -m torch.distributed.run --nproc_per_node=3 e2e_trainer.py -dataPath ./testing/mockup -outputPath scratch  -config testing/configs/hello_world_local.yaml -task nlg_gru -backend nccl

 .. _here: https://github.com/microsoft/msrflute/tree/main/testing